 The illustration also shows a Jeep Forward Control FC-150 (70K JPEG) but the catalogue lists a 1000-pound T-1000-B dry-chemical unit as being normally mounted on the larger FC-170.

-See the catalogue's list of specifications (170K JPEG) for the CJ-3B and FC-170 packages.
+See the catalogue's list of specifications (170K JPEG) for the CJ-3B, FC-170 and skid-mount packages for pickup trucks.
 Catalogue from the collection of Thomas D. Engle.

 See also a front view photo (60K JPEG) and a left side view of the tanks (60K JPEG).

-Thanks to Wes Kibble, Ken Little, Allen Pinney, Lew Ladwig, and Helen Stratton of D'Ogee Inc. for photos.
+Thanks to Federico Cavedo, Wes Kibble, Ken Little, Allen Pinney, Lew Ladwig, and Helen Stratton of D'Ogee Inc. for photos.
 Also Thomas D. Engle for the Ansul catalogue. -- Derek Redmond

 See a similar dry chemical rig built by Electromagnetic Industries Inc. for the U.S. Marine Corps, in Fire Jeeps in Vietnam.